 For any triangle A1 B1 C1 where c* is the long leg, an exponent n exists that will satisfy a n + b n = c n of non-Diophantine concern.
 Vertex trisection of A1 B1 C1 through the proportional center yields areas where B1 C1 D + A1 C1 D = A1 B1 D. Subsequent dilation about the proportional center produces dissimilar quadrilaterals.
 Ad infinitum, these trapezia can exhibit corresponding conservation of the Pythagorean (et al.) Theorem if for a right triangle and the analogous for those absent perpendicularity.

-*Alternatively, n + b n = c n can be re-written n – a n = c n at the isosceles inversion point to maintain constancy of convention.
+*Alternatively, a n + b n = c n can be re-written b n – a n = c n at the isosceles inversion point to maintain constancy of convention.
 This is necessitated as ∠C1 changes between the degenerate triangle limits of zero and π radians, the transition from obtuse scalene to acute scalene.
 Constrained by this equation, as triangles of a : b < 1 approach isosceles, n becomes extreme.
 In the case of a : b = 1, the equation is invalid at the equilateral where c fails to be the long leg.

-Maintaining the Pythagorean area analogy as the interdependent n and C1 deviate from the orthogonal, necessitates a departure from the conventional expression of area.
+Maintaining the Pythagorean area analogy as the interdependent n and ∠C1 deviate from the orthogonal, necessitates a departure from the conventional expression of area.
 Used here, rhombic or non-orthogonal area as defined by .5ab and given in units n, maintains harmony with the area of a right triangle while offering distinction from ½ base × height as well Heron.

 Thus, the following assertion can be made regarding the requisite trapezia area of “Pythagorean” conformance: